chaiwee/2018_os_proj3/README.md

     * After writing, you should be able to read data after the proper close operation.
     * Indirection blocks access to large files can also be considered.
 * Buffer cache
-    * To read-in data from disk, OS should prepare free memory region (free page)
+    * To read-in data from disk, OS should prepare free-memory-region (free page)
     * You can link the disk operation with virtual-memory free page.
-    * When you read-in data, prepare free page frame that can store disk storage block.
+    * When you read-in data, prepare free-page frame that can store disk storage block.
     * The page frame can hold data in the storage, serving as a disk cache.
     * Then, you can read data from the buffer cache, instead of disk.
     * Because buffer cache is a cache to a disk, disk content would be different from the buffer cache.
 You should have a proper synchronization mechanism.
-* Make disk image creation tool
+* disk-image creation tool
-    * A disk image file contains the raw image of a disk partition: superblock, inode table, data block.
+    * A disk image file contains the raw image of a disk partition: superblock, inode-table, data block.
         * you can use the following definitions, or you can define your own structure
     * Files population in a disk image.
         * You can give input file names or directory.
         * You can randomly generate filenames, contents.
     * Your kernel should be able to mount the disk image from your tool.
-    * Output disk image is stored on file "disk.img."
+    * Output disk-image is stored on file "disk.img."
-    * Your file system would populate files named with file_[n] so that you can easily generate random file names.
+    * would populate files named with file_[n] so that you can generate random file names.
 * work with multiple users
-    * When there are multiple users, file access should be properly managed by the kernel.
-Because our previous simulator allows multiple user processes, you can take control with it.
+    * file access should be managed by kernel.
-    * Each PCB should hold open file descriptor structure.
+    * Each PCB should hold open-file descriptor structure.
-    * When a user tries to open a file, that is being used by another process; you have two choices.
+    * When a user tries to open a file that is being used, you have two choices:
         * Return failure for open syscall.
-        * Make the process wait until the previous user closes the file, and the file is available again.
+        * Make the process wait until the previous user closes the file.

 ### Evaluation
 Different credits are given for implementations and demos.